OctopusDeploy/blog/blog/2017-06/octopus-release-3-14.md

 ![Bamboo build plan with Octopus tasks](bamboo02.png "width=500")

-The plugin is available on [Atlassian's Marketplace](https://marketplace.atlassian.com/plugins/com.octopus.bamboo/server/overview) and we high
+The plugin is available on [Atlassian's Marketplace](https://marketplace.atlassian.com/plugins/com.octopus.bamboo/server/overview) and if you use Bamboo with Octopus, we highly recommended checking it out.

 ## 'Deploy to IIS' step improvements